SM Lanang: Operations

-In March 2013, SM Lanang Premier hosted the M.I.C.E convention along with the annual Philippine Advertising Congress, accommodating 5,000 people.
+In March 2013, SM Lanang hosted the M.I.C.E convention along with the annual Philippine Advertising Congress, accommodating 5,000 people.
 As of August 2013, the mall's daily foot traffic has seen 20,000 people on weekdays and 40,000 on weekends.

 Economic impact

-SM Lanang Premier serves as a major tourist attraction in Davao City and is the 4th largest taxpayer in the area, together with SM City Davao.
+SM Lanang serves as a major tourist attraction in Davao City and is the 4th largest taxpayer in the area, together with SM City Davao.
 As of 2013, it has an income tax return of ₱8 million.
 The mall employed 10,000 people in 2012.
 IBEX Global Solutions opened a Business process outsourcing within the mall last October 2013 with a gross floor area of 3,500 m2 which employed additional 700 people.
-As a result of SM Lanang Premier's very strong profit and Mindanao's growing economy, SM Prime Holdings opened 2 more malls in Mindanao area, one in Butuan and a second mall in Cagayan de Oro.
+As a result of SM Lanang's very strong profit and Mindanao's growing economy, SM Prime Holdings opened 2 more malls in Mindanao area, one in Butuan and a second mall in Cagayan de Oro.
 MegaWorld Corporation is planning to open a residential building within the mall's vicinity, with an investment amounting to ₱15 billion.
-SM Lanang Premier together with SM City Davao accounts for 80% of total profit of SM Prime Holdings in Mindanao.
+SM Lanang together with SM City Davao accounts for 80% of total profit of SM Prime Holdings in Mindanao.